DevMountain/Timeline/README.md

 To implement sync, you will need to save a record to CloudKit when a new `Post` or `Comment` is created, fetch new records from CloudKit and serialize them into `Post` and `Comment` objects, write a `performFullSync` function that will push all unsynced objects to CloudKit and check for any new `Post` or `Comment` objects, and then update the user interface to support the new functionality.

 1. Add a `cloudKitManager` property and set it to a new instance of the `CloudKitManager` class in the initializer.
-2. Update the `createPost` function to unwrap the `post.cloudKitRecord`, and call the `cloudKitManager.saveRecord` function.
-Use the completion closure to call the `update(record: CKRecord)` on the `Post` to persist the `CKRecordID`.
+2. Update the `createPost` function to create a `CKRecord` using the custom convenience initializer you created, and call the `cloudKitManager.saveRecord` function.
+Use the completion closure to set the `cloudKitRecordID` property on the `Post` to persist the `CKRecordID`.
-3. Update the `addCommentToPost` function to unwrap the `comment.cloudKitRecord`, and call the `cloudKitManager.saveRecord` function.
-Use the completion closure to call the `update(record: CKRecord)` on the `Comment` to persist the `CKRecordID`.
+3. Update the `addCommentToPost` function to to create a `CKRecord` using the custom convenience initializer you created, and call the `cloudKitManager.saveRecord` function.
+Use the completion closure to set the `cloudKitRecordID` property on the `Comment` to persist the `CKRecordID`.

 At this point, each new `Post` or `Comment` should be pushed to CloudKit when new instances are created from the Add Post or Post Detail scenes.